VinnySmallUtilities/sdel/readme.md

 For "crs" the file is created with the template 0x00.
 And then it just gets deleted.
 Thus, wiping is carried out only once.

 "crf" starts the program so that it creates only directories (a large number) without creating a large file to wipe empty space.

+use ':' to use with conveyor.
+Example:
+ls | sdel 'v:-'

 ## Usage examples